CommandStore

 CommandStoreOptionWithReadOnly(readOnly bool) | Specifies whether the store is read-only. |

-CommandStoreOptionWithAttribute(keys string, value any) | Sets custom attributes for the command store. |
+CommandStoreOptionWithAttribute(key string, value any) | Sets custom attributes for the command store. |

-CommandStoreOptionWithCryptoService(cryptoService *comby.CryptoService) | Sets the crypto service for the command store to use. |
+CommandStoreOptionWithCryptoService(cryptoService *comby.CryptoService) | Sets the crypto service for encrypting and decrypting domain data in the command store. |

 Create